devemio/docker-color-output/README.md

 ## 👨‍💻 Installation

-This package uses a pipeline and allows you to color the Docker output.
+This package uses a pipeline and allows you to color the **Docker** output.
+You can find all compiled binaries on the [releases](https://github.com/devemio/docker-color-output/releases) page.

 #### 🍏 Mac